Crime in Puerto Rico: Crime in the 2010s

 The Puerto Rican debt crisis of the mid-2010s has challenged the territory's civil society and resulted in hundreds of thousands of residents becoming unemployed.
 A subsequent wave of migration to the mainland from the island took place as well.
 A U.S. federal oversight board agreed to supervise the local government's financial administration in 2016, with some $74 billion of debt on the line.
 A Miami Herald article from 2017 stated that the crisis has left Puerto Rican "institutions in shambles".

 During a weekend in December 2018, there were seven killings.
 The extent to which such violence will cycle as the rebuilding takes place remains uncertain.
 Police Superintendent Hector Pesquera remarked in 2017 that Puerto Rico's crime problem had been mostly "out of sight, out of mind" to mainland Americans before the hurricane and no longer was.

 Nonetheless, individuals such as former Police Superintendent Miguel Pereira have observed that the large profit margins associated with illegal drugs in Puerto Rico, the high demand being driven by multiple social problems, will foster criminal acts no matter what law enforcement tries to do.
 Pereira provided a specific example in 2013 with how cocaine sold for about $15,000 a kilo on Puerto Rican streets while wholesale producer in areas of Colombia produced the substance for only $400 per kilo or so.
 Thus, Pereira publicly lamented, criminals could even lose a full 90% of their supply through anti-drug efforts and still receive significant returns; for instance, a mobster cleaned out of all but 100 of his initial 1,000 kilos could still manage to become a millionaire from those leftovers alone.

 Crime in the 2020s

 There were 529 homicides in 2020 and 614 in 2019.

 Illegal drugs are routed from Venezuela and the Dominican Republic, continue through Puerto Rico and on to Newark, New Jersey, Philadelphia and Orlando, Florida.
 Multiple law enforcement agencies have worked to arrest members of drug gangs.
 La Lorenzana is a violent gang that operates in Aguas Buenas, Cidra, Juncos, Cayey, San Lorenzo and other municipalities.
-That gang's members kill and dismember victims after assassination and are led by Nelson Torres Delgado, (aka: El Burro), who was arrested in 2019, but remains a fugitive as of June 2022.
+That gang's members kill and dismember victims after assassination and are led by Nelson Torres Delgado, (aka: El Burro), who was arrested in 2019, and was arrested again in October 2024.